Frank Chen

 Everyone's way of learning is different.
 Everyone's jiujitsu is different.
 Everyone's application of a move is different, and it is your own responsibility to figure out what works for you.

 For myself, I can visualize movements in my head and also "feel" what it might feel like.
 But this is only after I've executed the move several times.
-In order to cement that move into my muscle memory, I need to train under constrained environments with a reduced set of movements so I can "second nature" new movements.
+In order to cement that move into my muscle memory, I need to train under constrained environments with a reduced set of movements so I can achieve second nature with new movements.

 For leg locks: